satwiksabharwal01/DataMiningAssignments/README.md

 This will install the entire git repository into a new directory and you can always update the directory via git.

-Please direct any questions to the course instructor or to Professor Larson (eclarson@smu.edu)